 Shruthi's face

-Peanut butter goes both in the base and on top.
-Stirring 2 tablespoons into the oats before refrigerating distributes that flavor throughout.
-The drizzle on top in the morning is just for looks and an extra hit of richness.
-Make sure you stir the base well before refrigerating — peanut butter likes to clump at the bottom if you don’t mix it in completely.
+Peanut butter goes in the base and on top — stirring it into the oats before refrigerating distributes the flavor throughout, and the drizzle in the morning is for richness and looks.
+Stir the base well before refrigerating; peanut butter clumps at the bottom if you’re lazy about it.

 An overhead image of the ingredients of the overnight oats.

-• Peanut butter goes in the base for flavor and on top for looks.
-Natural peanut butter gives cleaner ingredients; regular is sweeter.
-Either works.
+• Peanut butter goes in the base for flavor and on top for richness.
+Natural PB has cleaner ingredients; regular is sweeter.
+Either works — just stir the base well so it doesn’t clump at the bottom.

-• Chia seeds thicken the oats and add 3g protein.
-They need the overnight soak to soften properly — don’t skip them or add them in the morning.
+• Chia seeds thicken the oats overnight and need the full soak to soften properly.
+Don’t add them in the morning — they won’t have time to do their job.

 TIPS & TRICKS

 • Stir the peanut butter in completely.
-It clumps at the bottom if you don’t mix it well.
-Spend an extra 30 seconds stirring.
+It clumps at the bottom if you don’t spend an extra 30 seconds mixing.
+This is the one step people skip and regret.

 • Eat cold or warm.
-Straight from the fridge is classic, but microwaving 1-2 minutes makes it taste like oatmeal.
+Straight from the fridge is classic, but 1–2 minutes in the microwave makes it taste like oatmeal.
+Both are good.

 An overhead image of combining the ingredients together in a bowl.